 The Quick Take

-• Key finding: Foodborne diseases cause significantly more illness and death than previously thought, affecting billions of people and contributing to both immediate infections and long-term health problems
+• Key finding: Foodborne diseases cause significantly more illness and disability than previously thought, affecting both infectious disease burden and chronic disease development across all countries

 The Research Details